awsdocs/aws-cdk-guide/doc_source/hello_world.md

 If your code changes have security implications, you'll see a summary of these, and be asked to confirm them before deployment proceeds\.

 `cdk deploy` displays progress information as your stack is deployed\.
 When it's done, the command prompt reappears\.
-You can go to the [AWS CloudFormation console](https://console.aws.amazon.com/cloudformation/home) and see that it now lists `HelloStack`\.
+You can go to the [AWS CloudFormation console](https://console.aws.amazon.com/cloudformation/home) and see that it now lists `HelloSCdktack`\.
 You'll also find `MyFirstBucket` in the Amazon S3 console\.

 You've deployed your first stack using the AWS CDK—congratulations\!
 But that's not all there is to the AWS CDK\.